martona/clipp/README.md

 Clipp is a free, open source, peer-to-peer clipboard sync utility for Windows, macOS, and iOS, with a terminal-only client for Linux.
 It is built for devices you trust, on a network you control, sharing clipboard text and images without routing your clipboard through the cloud.
 Having said that, security (mutual authentication and encryption) is [not an afterthought](docs/SECURITY-MODEL.md).
 The terminal is a first-class citizen and in addition to a GUI, Clipp also supports `clipp copy` and `clipp paste` - think `pbcopy` but network-enabled.

-I wrote Clipp because I needed this exact thing, and the usual options kept failing one or more basic tests: not open source, cloud-dependent, not free, or folded into a larger kitchen-sink app whose job was no longer just clipboard sync.
+I wrote Clipp because I needed this exact thing, and the usual options kept failing: not open source, cloud-dependent, not free, or folded into a larger kitchen-sink app whose job was not just clipboard sync.
 Clipp tries to stay lean: discover nearby peers, verify device trust, move clipboard data directly, and otherwise stay out of the way.

 Clipp is LAN-only by design.
 If you want the same workflow across networks, use an overlay network such as Tailscale or ZeroTier and let Clipp keep doing the simple peer-to-peer part.